 John Borman’s fantasy based on King Arthur’s rise to power was filmed entirely in Derrynane, County Kerry.
 Boorman’s interpretation tells the story of the magical sword Excalibur from when it is first embedded in a rock by the evil Uther Pendragon (Gabriel Byrne).
 Other major stars include Liam Neeson, Patrick Stewart, and Helen Mirren.
 Director of photography Alex Thomson even got an Oscar nomination.
-See these locations on the Ring of Kerry 8 Day Guided Walk.
+See these locations on the Kerry Way Self Guided Walk.

 Far & Away (1992)

 This is a great feel-good romance about Irish peasants forced to immigrate to the United States in the 19th century.
 Tom Cruise, Nicole Kidman, and director Ron Howard scattered Hollywood gold dust in Dingle once again when they arrived to recreate a Famine-era village in Dunquin, on the Dingle Peninsula.
 See this location on the 10 Day Dingle Peninsula Self Guided Hike.

 The most famous Irish scene from Harry Potter was shot at the dramatic Cliffs of Moher in Co.
 Clare, but scenes from Harry Potter & The Half-Blood Prince were also filmed in Kerry.
 Not many people know this, but after the scene at the cliffs, Daniel Radcliffe’s Harry and Ian McKellen’s Dumbledore appear on the famous Lemon Rock in Kerry.
 Lemon Rock is situated near Little Skellig and Skellig Michael.